csc-training/hip-programming/exercise-instructions.md

 For most of the exercises, skeleton codes are provided to serve as a starting point.
 Some may have sections marked with `// TODO` or `#error` to indicate a place in the code where something is missing or needs to be changed.

-In addition, all of the exercises have example solutions in a `solution` subdirectory.
+In addition, most exercises have example solutions in a `solution` subdirectory.
 Note that these are seldom the only or even the best way to solve the problem.